-Though he rose to fame on YouTube, he quickly pivoted to podcasting during the pandemic.
+Though he rose to fame on YouTube, he quickly pivoted to podcasting during the pandemic in 2020.
 He debuted his new podcast studio in his “I BOUGHT A NEW HOUSE!!
 (2021)” video on February 8, saying, “I can’t be filming the videos that I would be normally making, like the vlogs.
 But here we have a controlled space and a controlled environment.”
 The hiatus of Dobrik’s regular videos ultimately left space for former Vlog Squad members to speak out against YouTube’s favorite good boy.

 Dobrik releases the since-deleted “HE THOUGHT HE WAS KISSING HER!!
 (SUPER CRINGEY)” vlog.
 In this video, Dobrik tricks former Vlog Squad member Seth Francois into kissing Jason Nash, the 47-year-old comedian attached to the group.
-Francois was told he would be kissing Corinna Kopf, an original Vlog Qquad member and Instagram model known as “pouty girl”.
+Francois was told he would be kissing Corinna Kopf, an original Vlog Squad member and Instagram model known as “pouty girl”.
 It was not revealed to the blindfolded Francois that he was kissing Nash until after the act had already happened.

 In another since-deleted vlog titled “SHE SHOULD NOT HAVE PLAYED WITH FIRE!!,” Dobrik is hanging out with a group of friends including former Vlog Squad member Dom Zeglaitis, nicknamed Durte Dom.
 In this video, Dom jokes that he has invited over a group of girls to have a fivesome with them.
 The girls are briefly included in the video while Dom aims sexual jokes and commentary at them.